pazzolini/portuguese_tiktok/README.md

   - political_personalities_following.py: Collects the list of accounts followed by personalities.

   - political_personalities_reposted.py: Collects data on videos reposted by personalities.

+  - all_portuguese_accounts_for_classification.py: Collects videos' data for the classification model.

 ### How to Cite